moncefah/custom-fullstack-framework/README.md

 3) rollback if the project take a stupid path even if it hurts
 4) and the most important i'll try to use AI only in extrem steps cuz chazzgpd fried my brain

+## ideas
+1) i'think it's a good idea to have a CICD, but no idea how it works, gonna snatch something from my work(not for now)
+2) also at my free time at my SE internship i'could draw some diagrams and list some idea

 ## Log

 ### Day 1 (Thu 20 aug) :